peachyem/Cs325Project1/README.md

 # Recreation:

-   - In order to recreate the environment that I used for this project; you will need to do the following steps. **Disclaimer: These instructions are for a Windows machine, for Mac or Linux the steps may be different.
+   - In order to recreate the environment that I used for this project; you will need to do the following steps.
+   ### **Disclaimer: ** These instructions are for a Windows machine, for Mac or Linux the steps may be different.

+## Steps:
+   1. Next you will need to install [conda](https://docs.anaconda.com/miniconda/miniconda-install/) on your local machine
+      - I have provided a link for anaconda, and you will follow the instructions on their to install it based on your machine specifications